gacarrillor/AppendFeaturesToLayer/README.md

  4. **Update existing features in an existing (`target`) layer based on a `source` layer**.

     The `Append Features to Layer` algorithm can search for duplicates while copying features from `source` to `target` layers.
-If duplicates are found, the algorithm can **update** the existing feature's geometry/attributes based on the new feature, instead of appending it.
+If duplicates are found, the algorithm can **update** the existing feature's geometry/attributes based on the source feature, instead of appending it.
 In other words, the algorithm performs an **Upsert** (Update or Insert a feature).
-You can find more details below.
+You can find more details in the next section of this document.

+ 5. **Update existing geometries in a (`target`) layer based on geometries from a `source` layer**.

+    The `Append Features to Layer` algorithm can search for duplicates while copying features from `source` to `target` layers.
+If duplicates are found, the algorithm can **update** the existing feature's geometry (leaving all feature attributes intact) based on the source feature's geometry, instead of appending it.
+In other words, the algorithm performs an **Upsert** (Update a geometry or Insert a feature).
+You can find more details in the next section of this document.

 ### 🛠️ How does it work